ASF

 Research Grants

 I currently hold a SSHRC Insight Development grant ($61,724) for the project "The Metaphysics of Marriage: Modern Women Philosophers."
-Broadly, this project seeks to examine the ways in which modern women philosophers conceived of marriage as a philosophical concept and how their theorizing was embedded in larger ongoing socio-political debates.
+Broadly, this project examines the ways in which modern women philosophers conceived of marriage as a philosophical concept and how their theorizing was embedded in larger ongoing socio-political debates (e.g., about slavery, political obligation, and about alienated labor).
 The project also seeks to examine the ways in which genre influenced what and how these philosophers theorized about marriage.

 Research networks on early modern philosophers